Osinachi-Uro/Learn-With-Osinachi/Exercise 8/Exercise 8.md

 #### Step 2: The plan is the use server 'unwara' to set up server 'ozizza'.

-So i cd into the folder called 'unwara' the ssh into the server with the server id:
+So i cd into the folder called 'unwara' the ssh into the server:

 ```
-vagrant ssh ae62630
+vagrant ssh
 ```

-#### Step 3: In server 'unwara', install all the required dependency, in this case python.
+#### Step 3: In server 'unwara', install all the required dependency, in this case python3.
 ```
-sudo apt install -y software-properties-common python-apt
+sudo apt install python3
 ```
 <img width="770" alt="1 Install Ansible dependencies" src="https://user-images.githubusercontent.com/83463641/195210123-5f991dbe-894b-4f3f-a7eb-37267478731f.PNG">